aquasecurity/postee/README.md

 Ignore-Registry | Optional: comma separated list of registries that will be ignored by the integration Ignore-Image-Name |  Optional: list of comma separated images that will be ignored by the integration Aggregate-Issues-Number | Optional: Aggregate multiple scans into one ticket/message | Numeric number.
-Default is 1 Aggregate-Issues-Timeout| Optional: Aggregate multiple scans over period of time into one ticket/message | Xs (X number of seconds), Xm (X number of minutes), xH (X number of hours)
+Default is 1 Aggregate-Issues-Timeout| Optional: Aggregate multiple scans over period of time into one ticket/message | Xs (X number of seconds), Xm (X number of minutes), Xh (X number of hours)
 Policy-OPA | Optional: a list of files with OPA/REGO policies.
 Input string will be matched against the REGO policies and message will be handled only if there is a positive match.
 For example, a policy will match against vulnerabilities that are medium and above [Sample](deploy/rego/policy.rego) | ["<path to rego policy file>"].

 A sample of a REGO policy file: